Are you a hummingbird lover? Of course, you are!

 Where Should You Put a Hummingbird House?

-Hummingbirds will ignore a man-made bird house.
-However, you can offer shelter to hummingbirds that will make your yard more attractive for them.
+While hummingbirds will ignore a man-made bird house, you can offer shelter that will make your yard more attractive for them.

 Look into which trees and shrubs are native to your region.
 Then pick out a few different sizes to plant around your yard.
 If you’d like to gain bonus points in the hummingbirds’ eyes, choose trees that offer nectar-rich flowers or fruit — especially dark fruit.